danielohuruogu/curriculum/HTML_CSS/CSS_Selectors/README.md

 	Reflection of the `::before` element, the `::after` pseudo-element selects the region immediately following the specified element.

-Pseudo-eleements are incredibly powerful when used correctly, and can often help tidy up your markup.
+Pseudo-elements are incredibly powerful when used correctly, and can often help tidy up your markup.
 Their use-case, however, isn't always the most obvious.
 The below CSS Tricks article outlines seven ways you may use pseudo-elements:

 [https://css-tricks.com/7-practical-uses-for-the-before-and-after-pseudo-elements-in-css/]()